-A salary hike, also known as a pay raise, is an increase in an employee’s salary.
+A salary hike, also known as a pay raise or salary increment, is an increase in an employee’s salary.
 This increase is usually provided on an annual basis and is based on various factors, including employee performance, inflation rates, industry standards, and the company’s financial situation.

 Why Salary Hikes Matter

-The percentage of salary hike that an employee receives can depend on various factors, including the following:
+With a growing career, you are right to expect salary increment every now and then.
+The percentage of raise that an employee receives can depend on various factors, including the following:

-- Performance: Employee performance is a critical factor that determines the percentage of salary hikes.
-Employers typically offer higher salary hikes to high-performing employees to motivate them to continue performing well.
+- Performance: Employee performance is a critical factor that determines the percentage of raise.
+Employers typically offer higher raise to high-performing employees to motivate them to continue performing well.

-- Inflation Rates: Inflation rates can affect the percentage of salary hikes that employees receive.
-Higher inflation rates may require higher salary hikes to help employees maintain their purchasing power and standard of living.
+- Inflation Rates: Inflation rates can affect the percentage of hikes that employees receive.
+Higher inflation rates may require higher hikes to help employees maintain their purchasing power and standard of living.

-- Industry Standards: Industry standards can also influence the percentage of salary hikes offered to employees.
-Industries with high competition tend to offer higher salary hikes to attract and retain top talent.
+- Industry Standards: Industry standards can also influence the percentage of hikes offered to employees.
+Industries with high competition tend to offer higher hikes to attract and retain top talent.

-- Company’s Financial Situation: The company’s financial situation is also a critical factor that affects the percentage of salary hikes.
-Companies with higher profits may offer higher salary hikes, while those with financial constraints may offer lower hikes.
+- Company’s Financial Situation: The company’s financial situation is also a critical factor that affects the percentage of hikes.
+Companies with higher profits may offer higher raise, while those with financial constraints may offer lower raise.

 Prepare Your Case

-Before you ask for a salary hike, you need to prepare your case.
+Before you ask for a salary raise, you need to prepare your case.
 This means gathering data and facts to support your request.
 Here are some things to consider: